juhasev/sample-ninja-help/panel-health.md

 ### Quality score

-The quality score can be between 0 and 100 and go up and down when any of the following take place:
+The quality score can be between 0 and 100.
+Each time panelist is returned to Sample Ninja with the status "completed," the quality score is incremented +10.

 ### Scores